usmanovs/Salesforce-Interview-Handbook/admin/admin-scenario-questions.md

 * You are working for a company that uses Salesforce across multiple business units.
 One business unit says that they want the account type field required.
 How would you accomplish this?
 * What is the difference between profile and role?

+* You have been tasked with setting up a new Salesforce org for a startup.
+What are some best practices you should keep in mind when setting up the org?

+* A user in your organization has reported that they are unable to access certain records.
+What are some steps you can take to troubleshoot this issue?

+* Your organization has decided to implement two-factor authentication for all Salesforce users.
+What steps would you need to take to set this up?

+* Your organization has recently undergone a merger with another company.
+How would you go about merging the two separate Salesforce orgs?